xiaoyuluoit97/GVirtuS/Development Journal.md

 **Date:** 30-06-2025 - 04-07-2025
 the problem might be caused by the cuda driver library. because the frontend test environment does not have GPU and does not find the cuda driver

 There is no dynamic link to cudart in opencv.
-It might use static library, or use libcuda to allocate the memory?
+It might use static library?
 ![image](https://github.com/user-attachments/assets/d000bfdd-0b04-412c-901e-bbb235621c9f)

 When I open 2 terminal of backend, it can call the functions in cuda driver